 Corneal Cross-Linking (CXL)

-Corneal cross-linking (CXL) is an in-office eye procedure in which the cornea is strengthened.
+Corneal cross-linking (CXL), also called corneal crosslinking or corneal collagen crosslinking is an in-office eye procedure in which the cornea is strengthened.
 CXL procedure is generally performed on patients who have weakened cornea because of keratoconus condition (progressive eye disease which causes distorted vision).
-CXL is also called as corneal crosslinking or corneal collagen crosslinking.

 Refractive Lens Exchange (RLE)

-Refractive lens exchange procedure is quite similar to cataract surgery.
+The surgical technique of refractive lens exchange (RLE) is used as a variation of conventional cataract surgery.
 The eye doctor makes a small incision at the edge of the cornea, removes the eye’s natural lens completely and replaces it with an artificial lens.
 RLE is used to correct extreme myopia or hyperopia.
 This procedure is generally recommended for patients with thin corneas or dry eyes.

 Which type of vision correction surgery to choose depends greatly on some important factors such as your age, your corneal thickness, the humidity level of your eye and your health condition.
-For example, if you have diabetes, you may be a good candidate for LASIK or PRK.
-But if you have glaucoma, you may not be able to undergo LASIK surgery.
-However, you still need to consult to your ophthalmologist to know which method is the best for you.
-You may also get a free quote and compare clinics from here.
+For example, according to studies, laser eye surgeries may be performed safely in patients with diabetes.